C'è un gatto in cucina

 (There are a lot of good people.)

-The adverb of place ci in 2 could be desemantized as already said in 4, and it is used a lot this way with avere, so it's better to speak of it.
+The adverb of place -ci working as a verbal ending could be desemantized for other functions different from the locative one as already said in 7 and it's frequently used that way with avere > aver-ci as well, then it's better to speak of it.
 Three observations about this verb:

 (I am hungry)